MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 To visualize your project like above you will use "tree".
 If you do not have tree you can get using `sudo apt-get install tree` on linux, or `brew install tree` on Mac.

 CookieCutter has created a lot of files!
-We will be working in the `molssi_devops` folder initially to develop our functions and tests.
+We will be working on and focusing in the `molecool` folder initially to develop our functions and tests.
 The other created directories, `devtools`, and `docs`, are related to package deployment and documentation respectively.

 > ## Packages and modules
 >